-We are closing the 55-year-old North Pacific Aquarium at Point Defiance Zoo & Aquarium in preparation for the opening of the new Pacific Seas Aquarium this summer.
+We have closed the 55-year-old North Pacific Aquarium at Point Defiance Zoo & Aquarium in preparation for the opening of the new Pacific Seas Aquarium this summer.

 More than five decades of saltwater have caused deterioration, corrosion and concrete “spalling” in some portions of the building.
 Although it remains structurally sound, the building is at the end of its useful life as a saltwater aquarium.

-But don’t worry.
-The South Pacific Aquarium – home to 16 sharks, stingrays and tropical fish – will stay open..
+The South Pacific Aquarium – home to sharks, Stingray Cove and a tropical lagoon – will remain open.